Taccoform Tutorial Series - Part III

 - Under the

-variable definition, create a new variable definition fordroplet_image
+countvariable definition, create a new variable definition fordroplet_imageindroplet_variables.tf:

 variable "droplet_image" {